 Numbers

 For example, an Eight card would be connected to Strength, the eighth Major Arcana card.
-All Eights, like Strength, carries connotations of perseverance, endurance, or resilience.
+All Eights, like Strength, carry connotations of perseverance, endurance, or resilience.

 If you want to learn more about tarot and numerology, check out my article about how numerology can boost your tarot skills.